How much RAM do you need for your computer memory

 How much RAM do you need?
 4GB, 8GB, 16GB, 32GB - or even 64GB?
 Find out if you need to increase your computer memory with the experts at Crucial.

-Read this articleWhat is it that draws us to fictional worlds?
+Read articleWhat is it that draws us to fictional worlds?
 If there's one thing to be said for human imagination, we love to create, build, and invent imaginary worlds and cities to inhabit.
 Some of these are full of fantasy and whimsy, providing us with fun escapes from the real world.
 Others are dark and dangerous places, liable to swallow us whole if we put a foot wrong.
 Living in these worlds is challenging, yet we have always found reasons to love them both.

 Working on a country-by-country basis, we have calculated the most famous fictional worlds overall.
 This ignored whether they were books, movies, or games; we simply wanted to know which imaginary place was the most popular in each country.